 Candidates endorsed by the Board include:

-Current president of the Stuyvesant Town–Peter Cooper Village Tenants Association, Susan spent her career as marketing director for major architectural and engineering firms in New York City.
-A member of the Tenants Association since 1997, she served as its vice president, executive president, and chair before being elected president in 2015.
-She is a vice chair of the Business Affairs and Street Activities Committee of Community Board 6, serving on the Housing and Homeless, Business Affairs and Licensing, and Land Use and Waterfront Committees.
-Other community activities include the East Side Coastal Resiliency Task Force and on the Mount Sinai Community Advisory Committee.
-In 2013, Susan received a Woman of Distinction award, sponsored by NY State Senator Brad Hoylman, and in 2019 and 2022, from New York State Assembly Member Harvey Epstein.
+Susan Steinberg (incumbent): Currently president of the Stuyvesant Town–Peter Cooper Village Tenants Association, Susan spent her career as marketing director for major architectural and engineering firms in New York City.
+Elected to the board of the TA in 1996, she served in several officer’s roles before being elected president in 2015.
+Susan is a member of Community Board 6, serving on the Housing and Homeless, Business Affairs and Licensing, and Land Use and Waterfront Committees.
+Other community activities include the East Side Coastal Resiliency Construction Advisory Committee and the Mount Sinai Beth Israel Medical Center Community Advisory Committee.
+In 2013, Susan received a Woman of Distinction award from New York State Senator Brad Hoylman, and in 2019 and 2022, from New York State Assembly Member Harvey Epstein.

 The petitioning period to be a candidate for the board is now beginning for those who did not apply during the interview period.
-Interested candidates who are current members of the TA may seek a place on the ballot by submitting a petition signed by a minimum of thirty (30) members of the TA who are current in their dues as of the March 20, 2019, Record Date.
+Interested candidates who are current members of the TA may seek a place on the ballot by submitting a petition signed by a minimum of thirty (30) members of the TA who are current in their dues.
 No more than one candidate’s name may be included on any one petition.

 Petitions must include signature, printed name, address, apartment number, and email address or phone number.
 The Nominating Committee will judge the validity of all petitions.
-Petitioning ends on April 6, 2019.
+Petitioning ends on April 7, 2023.

-Petition forms are available for download from the Tenants Association website.
-In addition to your petition, you must submit a document that includes:
+Petition forms are available for download on the Tenants Association website.
+In addition to the petition, candidates must submit a document that includes:

-- Your name, address (including apartment number), telephone, and email;
+- their name, address (including apartment number), telephone, and email;

-- A statement that you are 18 years of age or older; and
+- a statement that they are 18 years of age or older; and

-- A summary of your qualifications in 100 words or less.
+- a summary of their qualifications in 100 words or less.